Melanie McLane

 Ethical Behavior in a Wired World

-VIEW TESTIMONIAL Most agents today are involved in social media.
+Testimonial Most agents today are involved in social media.
 They’re on Facebook and LinkedIn; they are tweeting and blogging—but are they doing it in an ethical manner?
 Social media is a great way to market...and a great way to destroy your reputation.
 Ethical Behavior in a Wired World explains to agents how to use social media in a professional and ethical way.
-This session was written to meet the NAR mandate.
-1-3 hours

 Fair Housing in a Diverse World

-This course covers the real-life dilemmas agents find themselves in, with respect to diversity among buyers and sellers and the requirements of Fair Housing.
+Discover the real-life dilemmas agents find themselves in, with respect to diversity among buyers and sellers and the requirements of Fair Housing.
 We will review national, state and if applicable, local Fair Housing laws, as well as the changes to Article 10 in the REALTOR® Code of Ethics.
 We will discuss the necessity of agents providing equal access to all clients, as well as respecting the diversity of clients.
-2-4 hours
+This course satisfies the NAR Fair Housing requirement; 2-4 hours

 Fun and Games!